Styling other Self Service Pages

 Exercise 11.2

-Because we feel that the latter is much harder to read and write than the former, all CSS fields in 4me may contain SCSS, which is a ‘dialect’ of CSS that adds some useful extensions to the language, such as nesting and the use of variables.
+Because we feel that the latter is much harder to read and write than the former, all CSS fields in Xurrent may contain SCSS, which is a ‘dialect’ of CSS that adds some useful extensions to the language, such as nesting and the use of variables.
 SCSS stands for Sassy CSS and you can find some more info here.
 When you use SCSS syntax, it is translated to proper CSS before it is served to the browser.

 Let’s Make it Work